anthony-albertina/dockerize-plex/README.md

 </p>

 This repo has the scripts to easily start your own Plex Media Server.
-It mounts a network drive with the media and pops open the webpage.
+It installs docker and other dependencies, mounts a network drive with the media, and pops open the webpage.
 Furthermore, it is set to start at boot and persist your configs.

 To start run:
 ```bash